SAP-samples/teched2023-XP185v/exercises/ex3/README.md

    <br><img src="/exercises/ex3/IMAGES/AuditLog.png" width="70%">

 8. The retention period of the logs in the Cloud Foundry environment is 90 days.
 Therefore, it is recommended to backup the audit log files or import them via the audit log retrieval API into a SIEM system.
 You can download the files from the user interface.
-To do so, click on the download button in the middle of the headline.
+To do so, click on the download button in the middle of the toolbar.

    <br><img src="/exercises/ex3/IMAGES/AuditLogDownload.png" width="70%">